Christmas time is a truly magical time.

-London is getting ready for Christmas, all the streets are decorated with beautiful shining Christmas lights.
+London is getting ready for Christmas, with all the streets decorated in beautiful shining Christmas lights.

-Before the new year starts, it is a good time to reflect about the year that just past, to think about our achievements during the year and decide our goals for the next one.
+Before the new year starts, it is an excellent time to reflect on the year that just passed thinking about our achievements during the year and decide our goals for the next one.

-While I was celebrating Hanukkah, I felt inspired by the Hanukkah candles to make special Christmas gifts.
+While I was celebrating Hanukkah, I felt inspired by the Hanukkah candles to make unique Christmas gifts.

-Handmade candles, in the shapes of the cookies for Christmas!
+Handmade candles, in the shapes of Christmas cookies!

 Handmade candles are beautiful personal gifts to give.

-While in the summer the meals are light and fast, in the winter it is recommended to consume more hot and long-cooked dishes.
-For example more soups and casserole dishes.
+With the seasons we need to adjust our diet, while in the summer the meals are light and quick to make, in the winter it is recommended to nourish our body with more warm and slow-cooked meals.

-How to boost your immune system during the winter time
+How to support your immune system during the wintertime?

-Echinacea is always very useful for the immune system.
+- Echinacea is beneficial for the immune system.

-This is a traditional herbal remedy that helps the body to fight the symptoms of colds and flu by supporting the immune system and helping to maintain the body resistance.
+Echinacea is a traditional herbal remedy that supporting the immune system and helps to maintain the body resistance.

-For a sore throat make a syrop: mix 3 tsp of honey with 1 lemon and drink a few times during the day.
+For a sore throat make a syrup: mix 3 tsp of honey with one lemon and drink a few times during the day.

-Honey has antioxidant and antibacterial properties that help to boost immunity.
+Honey has good antioxidant and antibacterial properties that help to boost immunity.

-During the winter, it is very important to nourish the skin with a moisturizer because of the cold and dry wheater the skin reacts and tends to be drier.
+It is very important to nourish the skin with a moisturiser during the winter because of the cold and dry weather the skin reacts and tends to be drier.

-When you choose a moisturizer, always look at the ingredient list.
+When you choose a moisturiser, always look at the ingredient list.

 Look for a body butter that contains more nourishing oils like avocado oil, rosehip oil, macadamia and evening primrose oil.